Torido-Mir/Predict-Burn-Out/README.md

         Burn Rate (BR): The value we need to predict for each employee telling the rate of burn out while working.
-        On a scale of 0 to 1,float datatype
+        On a scale of 0 to 1, float datatype